Fortum to sell coal-fired plant to Rosatom

-HELSINKI, July 8 (Reuters) - Finnish utility Fortum (FORTUM.HE) said on Thursday it would sell its Argayash coal-fired heat and power plant to JSC Rusatom Smart Utilities, a subsidiary of Russian state-owned Rosatom.
+HELSINKI (Reuters) - Finnish utility Fortum said on Thursday it would sell its Argayash coal-fired heat and power plant to JSC Rusatom Smart Utilities, a subsidiary of Russian state-owned Rosatom.

 Fortum added it aimed to stop using coal in Russia by end of 2022 as part of its strategy to target carbon neutrality by 2050.